kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 question.
 -->

+We should continue to maintain the existing scheduler SLOs.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?